 The book helps HR practitioners understand corporate-level concepts and their relevance to the key strategic agendas of organizations by drawing on a wide range of ideas from branding, marketing, communications, public relations and reputation management.
 It then examines how effective people management strategies and the role of HR specialist can contribute to this corporate agenda.
 This contribution lies in four key areas: organizational communications strategies, developing compelling employee value propositions and employer branding; HR strategies, employer of choice policies and talent management; creating new forms of psychological contracts and building stronger individual-organizational linkages through employee identification, employee commitment and psychological ownership; and in developing supportive employee behaviors.
 The book is based on a new model of the links between HR, corporate reputation and branding, developed from an extensive review and synthesis of different bodies of management literature.
 This model has been refined from extensive case research and practical experience in building corporate reputations and brands.
 Specially researched cases include Orange, Aegon, Scottish Enterprise, Hudson International, BSkyB, Standard Life Investments and the Royal Bank of Scotland.

-Secondary readership: Supplementary text for masters programs in HRM, MBA students undertaking specialist courses in HR
+Primary readership: HR Practitioners and Executive Development Courses in this field Secondary readership: Supplementary text for masters programs in HRM, MBA students undertaking specialist courses in HR

 - 20th June 2006

 “ … lays out the meanings of and differences between corporate brands, reputations, organizational identities and images.
-It also examines how the employers relationship with individual employees drives corporate reputations and regard for brands from the inside out.
-Building their research on practical experiences and corporate examples, the authors offer case studies from different industries, including telecommunications, banking, investment and government.
-HR Magazine, November 1, 2006
+It also examines how the employer’s relationship with individual employees drives corporate reputations and regard for brands “from the inside out.”
+Building their research on practical experiences and corporate examples, the authors offer case studies from different industries, including telecommunications, banking, investment and government.” — HR Magazine, November 1, 2006